jronallo/microdata_schemaorg_example/source/code4lib.html.md

 There has been some suggestion for [future discussions with the cultural sector](http://www.w3.org/wiki/WebSchemas#Proposals_from_and_for_Schema.org) to this end.

+One suggested location for this kind of activity is the [W3C wiki](http://www.w3.org/wiki/SchemaDotOrgProcess), which points to the simplicity of the submission for job postings.
+YKK This is one place to hash out this kind of work as a community...

+YKK...
+This p could probably be moved or removed.
 Some of this work may already be available.
 Work is ongoing to map other vocabularies to Schema.org.
 This provides a simpler way for organizations to expose their data through